ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 If I had a do-over
  - I'd get rid of the .txt extension on the PBS.txt file
  - I'd give all of my wappered files a common extension, maybe .pbs
- - I'd put them all in a like-named folder
+ - I'd put them all in a like-named folder -- DONE 7/18/2024
- - I'd get rid of the Dealer, Gavin prefixes to the names
+ - I'd get rid of the Dealer, Gavin prefixes to the names -- DONE 7/18/2024
- - I'd get rid of spaces & special characters in filenames
+ - I'd get rid of spaces & special characters in filenames -- DONE 7/18/2024

  To fix this at this point, I'd have to write another .py to make the changes.